Mik317/PyBotnet/README.md

 # PyBotnet

 This is an `HTTPs Pull Botnet` :
-The victims are always active and every 5 minutes, send a request to the C&C Panel for check if there are commands to execute.
+The victims are always active and every 30 seconds (you can change the time for request), send a request to the C&C Panel for check if there are commands to execute.

 The botnet is very useful for passive control, like credentials harvesting or malware spamming, but not for commands execution in-live because the host doesn't contact the victim (however, there is a reverse shell option).